Hutisko-Solanec: Geography

-Hutisko-Solanec lies about 18 km northeast of Vsetín and 44 km northeast of Zlín.

-The northern part of the municipality with Hutisko is located in the Rožnov Furrow, the southern part with Solanec pod Soláněm is located in the Moravian-Silesian Beskids.
+Hutisko-Solanec is located about 18 km northeast of Vsetín and 44 km northeast of Zlín.
+The northern part of the municipality with Hutisko lies in the Rožnov Furrow valley and the southern part with Solanec pod Soláněm lies in the Moravian-Silesian Beskids.
 The southern municipal border leads over the peaks of several high mountains, including Tanečnice at 912 m, Leští at 899 m, and Soláň at 861 m.
 The entire municipality lies in the Beskydy Protected Landscape Area.

 History

 The settlement of Hutisko was founded by Baltazar of Zierotin in 1656.
 The settlement of Solanec became a municipality in 1657, Hutisko in 1666.
 Hutisko and Solanec pod Soláněm were merged into one municipality in 1960.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

+The main landmark of the municipality is the Church of Saint Joseph.
+It dates from 1748.

+A valuable building in Hutisko is fojství ("advocatus' residence").
+It is a large wooden house dating from 1785.
+Today it houses a restaurant.

-In the municipality there is a monument to Charlotte Garrigue, built in 1926 by the managing teacher Cyril Mach.
+In the municipality is a monument to Charlotte Garrigue, built in 1926 and initiated by the managing teacher Cyril Mach.